kernelpanic19/display-origin-swap/README.md

 git clone https://github.com/kernelpanic19/dos.git
 ```

-Edit the displays_to_swap tuple in dos.py if needed:
+Edit the displays_to_swap tuple in dos.py if needed.
+This collection should contain the indexes of the two displays to swap.
+The indexes can be seen in the 'Detected screens' output of dos.py.
 ```
 def main():
     displays_to_swap = (1, 2)